 BACKGROUND

 Diabetes mellitus is a worldwide public health problem associated with significant complications.
-There is lack of data on the quality of care of patients with diabetes specifically among the non-Western countries.
-Efforts have been made in Lebanon to better study the characteristics of patients with diabetes mellitus to improve glycemic control and preventing late term complications.
+There is lack of data on the quality of care of patients with diabetes, specifically among the non-Western countries.
+Efforts have been made in Lebanon to better study the characteristics of patients with diabetes mellitus in order to improve glycemic control and prevent late-term complications.

 AIM